 Leigh Merotto RD, MHSc & Andy De Santis RD MPH

-Keeping all of what has been said so far in mind, my student blogger extraordinaire Leigh came up with the brilliant idea for us to team up and “go fish” for facts on the critical differences between wild caught and farmed fish.
+Keeping all of what has been said so far in mind, my colleague Leigh came up with the brilliant idea for us to team up and “go fish” for facts on the critical differences between wild caught and farmed fish.

 As the health benefits of fish consumption continue to gain notoriety, the consumer demand for fish grows.